-D. No person shall possess a firearm in any municipal owned building or while on any municipal owned property or grounds.
+- D. All real properties owned and/or leased by the Borough of Lindenwold are designated "gun-free" zones.
+No person shall possess a firearm in any building or on any real property owned and or/leased by the Borough of Lindenwold.
 Except, however, (1) any law enforcement officer who is authorized to carry a firearm, while on or off duty, (2) Any retired law enforcement office who is authorized to carry a firearm under 18 U.S.C.
 926C (c) Federal Law Enforcement Officer Safety Act, a.k.a.
-LEOSA, (3) Any private armored car service personnel who has an issued New Jersey pistol carry permit and while performing authorized business as described in N.J.S.A.18:24-34.5(Armored Car Services), (4) Any person who has been issued, and is in possession of, written permission/authorization issued by the Chief of Police of the Borough of Lindenwold.

-E. If any section, subsection or part, clause or phrase of this Ordinance shall be declared invalid by judgment of any court of competent jurisdiction, such section, subsection, part, clause or phrase shall be deemed to be severable from the remainder of the ordinance.
+LEOSA, (3) Any private armored car service personnel who has an issued New Jersey pistol carry permit and while performing authorized business as described in N.J.S.A.18:24-34.5(Armored Car Services), (4) Any person who has been issued, and is in possession of, written permission/authorization issued by the Chief of Police of the Borough of Lindenwold. - E. If any section, subsection or part, clause or phrase of this Ordinance shall be declared invalid by judgment of any court of competent jurisdiction, such section, subsection, part, clause or phrase shall be deemed to be severable from the remainder of the ordinance.